Évêques-de-Trois-Rivières Mausoleum: Bishops

 Most Reverend Louis-François Richer Laflèche, 2nd Bishop of Trois-Rivières.

 The Diocese of Trois-Rivières has had nine bishops since its creation in 1852.
 Three of these bishops are still living.
 Out of the six bishops who have died to date, five are buried in the mausoleum; only Cardinal Maurice Roy is not.

 First, Thomas Cooke was born in Pointe-du-Lac, Bas-Canada, in 1792.
 He studied at the Nicolet and Québec seminaries.
 He was ordained a priest in 1814.
 Beginning his ministry in Rivière-Ouelle.
 In 1817, he was transferred to Caraquet as a missionary priest.
 After building five churches, he was overcome by exhaustion and asked to be called back in 1822, which he was granted the following year.
-He was then given the ministry of Loretteville, along with the Wyandot Indian mission and the Valcartier Irish settlement.
+He was then given the ministry of Loretteville, along with the Wendat Indian mission and the Valcartier Irish settlement.
 His reputation led the bishop of Québec in 1835 to appoint him parish priest of Trois-Rivières and Cap-de-la-Madeleine, as well as vicar general and member of the corporation of the Nicolet seminary.
 In 1852, he was appointed bishop of the new diocese of Trois-Rivières.
 His episcopate was marked above all by the development of the diocese and by financial difficulties.
 He was also responsible for the construction of the cathedral.
 He died in 1870.